MatrixAI/Polykey-Docs/CLI-API.md

 The node subcommand allows manipulation of Polykey's peer-to-peer system.

-Node connections will require services for agent to agent communication but there arent any direct cli commands which require it.

 |  Command  |              Description                        | Level |    Interaction   | Parameters |
 |-----------|-------------------------------------------------|-------|------------------|------------|
 |    add    |  Adds a node to the node graph                  |   1   |    Client-Agent  | Node Path (opt), Password file (opt) |